-- With respect to (i) "superior bargaining position over the other party," it does not need to have a dominant market position nor an absolutely dominant position equivalent thereto, but only needs to have a relatively superior bargaining position as compared to the counterparty.
-In determining the presence of a superior bargaining position, the following factors are comprehensively considered: the degree of dependence by the counterparty on the transaction with offender; the position of the offender in the market; the possibility of the other transaction party changing its business counterpart; and other specific facts indicating the need for the other transaction party to deal with the offender.
-Also, when a party who has a superior bargaining position carries out transactions by unjustly imposing a disadvantage on the other party, such act is generally recognized as an act "making use" of the superior bargaining position. - ➤ With respect to (ii) "unjustly in light of normal business practices," it is judged by considering such factors as the degree of the disadvantage at issue and the extensiveness of the act concerned, from the perspective of maintenance and promotion of fair competition and order.
+- ➤ With respect to (i) "superior bargaining position over the other party," an enterprise which engages in the act does not need to have a dominant market position nor an absolutely dominant position equivalent thereto, but only needs to have a relatively superior bargaining position as compared to the counterparty.
+In determining the presence of a superior bargaining position, the following factors are comprehensively considered: the degree of dependence by the counterparty on the transaction with the enterprise; the position of the enterprise in the market; the possibility of the other transaction party changing its business counterpart; and other specific facts indicating the need for the other transaction party to deal with the enterprise.
+Also, when a party who has a superior bargaining position carries out transactions by unjustly imposing a disadvantage on the other party, such act is generally recognized as an act "making use" of the superior bargaining position. - With respect to (ii) "unjustly in light of normal business practices," it is found by considering such factors as the degree of the disadvantage at issue and the extensiveness of the act concerned, from the perspective of maintenance and promotion of fair competition and order.
 For that reason, it is necessary to note that the conformity of the act concerned with actually existing business practices does not necessarily justify the act. - ➤ With respect to (iii) "act that constitutes abuse," it is necessary to consider whether the act concerned falls under any of subitems (a) through (c) of Article 2, paragraph (9), item (v) of the Antimonopoly Act.

-Part III Act Constituting Abuse of a Superior Bargaining Position (5): Request for provision of economic benefits 1
+Part III Abuse of a Superior Bargaining Position (3): Request for provision of economic benefits (i)